enguy3n/enguy3n.github.io/README.md

 ## BUGS/TO DO

-- Looks weird in Chrome, but fine in Firefox.
-Check other browsers.

 - Button background images do not function; have been replaced by solid colors.

-- Heading banner backgroundi image also does not function; currently replaced by solid color.
+- Heading banner background image also does not function; currently replaced by solid color.

-- Heading banner does not extend full desired length unless set at >100% which leads to weird scrolling.

-- Navbar may need stylistic work.

-- Homepage decorative image is currently filler.

 ## HEAD